marcoamonteiro/pi-GAN/README.md

 On multiple GPUs, simply list cuda visible devices in a comma-separated list:
 `CUDA_VISIBLE_DEVICES=1,3 python3 train.py --flag=value --flag=value ...`

-To continue training from another runspecify the `--load_dir=path/to/directory` flag.
+To continue training from another run specify the `--load_dir=path/to/directory` flag.

 ## Model Results and Evaluation